Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 llm evaluation

-SuperAnnotate's role in streamlining evaluations
+SuperAnnotate's role in streamlining RAG evaluations

 Deploying LLMs as initial evaluators can delegate routine judgment tasks to the generative AI, reserving more complex decision-making for human experts.
 Instead of humans annotating data for LLMs (evaluating LLM results), AI does that.
 This process is a relatively new topic in AI and is called reinforcement learning from AI feedback (RLAIF).
 It’s an alternative to the famous reinforcement learning from human feedback (RLHF).
 This approach promotes a more effective distribution of tasks, where LLMs are used as evaluators instead of humans, ensuring that human intellect is applied in more complex and nuanced areas.
 It underscores a strategic collaboration where generative AI and human expertise work together to achieve superior evaluation standards in various LLM use cases.